The Complicated Ukraine-Russia War, Explained in Simple Terms

 She recommends contacting your representatives in Congress to let them know your concerns, donating money to reputable relief organizations providing assistance to Ukraine as well as refugees, and fighting misinformation and not spreading it.
 She also recommends participating in public shows of support and letting your voice be heard.
 “This may not seem important, but Ukrainians have messaged me to say it’s very heartening to see big crowds across the world come out in their name,” she says.

 For their part, tens of thousands of Russians have taken to the streets, at great personal risk, to protest against the war.
-At least 3,000 have been arrested.
+Many have been arrested.
 Despite being fed a steady diet of pro-Kremlin advocacy and faked videos by state-owned and Putin-affiliated media, they have lent their names to the peace movement.
-More than 4,000 scientists and journalists signed a public letter calling for an immediate end to the violence against Ukraine, as have thousands of Russian tech workers, while celebrities, public figures, media companies, and activist organizations have joined the public cry condemning the war.
+More than 4,000 scientists and journalists signed a public letter calling for an immediate end to the violence against Ukraine, as have thousands of Russian tech workers, while celebrities, public figures, media companies and activist organizations have joined the public cry condemning the war.

-On the early morning of February 27, Russian troops entered the center of Kharkiv, unleashing violence that reportedly claimed a large number of civilian victims.
+On the early morning of Feb.
+27, 2022, Russian troops entered the center of Kharkiv, unleashing violence that reportedly claimed a large number of civilian victims.
 Svitlana sent a message saying she couldn’t leave the city safely because public transport had stopped running and the roads were not safe.
 But, she said, she had enough food and water to keep her going for a few days.
-Her messages are quietly resolute, if not entirely optimistic.
+Her messages were quietly resolute, if not entirely optimistic.

-“Everything will be all right,” she writes.
-“They want us to panic, so we can give them our cities and our country.
+“Everything will be all right,” she wrote.
+“They want us to panic so we give them our cities and our country.
 I will do my best.
 I see all of this.
 I believe that Putin will pay for what he has done.”

 - University of Minnesota: “Holodomor”